AdamPrimer/LiveSplit.EscapeGoat2/README.md

 have been chosen to maximise accuracy and minimise CPU performance without considerable noticable latency.

+# For Developers #

+The following information is only for people who wish to modify, understand, or reuse this code either to update it for future patches/changes or perhaps to use it as the basis for their own autosplitter.
+If you are a user, you need not continue past this point.

 ## Build Intructions ##

 1. Download the source